 I did not decide to go see a counselor at the citadel to help me to be sober.
-I wouldn’t accept that I was an alcoholic.
+I wouldn’t accept that I had an addiction to alcohol.
 But I knew when I was drinking I was depressed and my life was going to shit due to drinking and cocaine.
 My best friend convinced me to go see a counselor at school because he had seen him before.
 So I finally did.
 I can confidently say that councilor changed my life.
 He helped me make the decision to quit drinking and using drugs and it was the best decision I have ever made.
 I have relapsed since then and I have twice.
 Since September 2016 and it is now late October 2017.
 Every relapse I have had has made me certain I made the right choice.
 I relapsed and took a bunch of Benadryl in February 2017 and that was the worse relapse and feeling ever.

 Getting sober has been the hardest thing I have ever done in my life.
 Not only was it physically painful at the beginning but it is a mental challenge every day and every second of my life.
 I wake up in the morning and think about drinking.
 That’s what I think about while I am teaching my students while working at the high school.
 But I push through every day because I know being sober is better for me.

 To everyone out there trying to get sober or stay sober.
 I wish the best for all of you.
 Make sure you have a strong support system.
 Something to go do to keep your mind of the cravings.
 If you get stressed out that you have something to relieve that stress.
 You must find ways to cope.
 This is not my complete story.
 But it is a large majority of it.
 Alcohol consumed me, my life and who I was.
 It dictated my actions and emotions.
 Don’t live your life like that.

 IF YOU WANT TO BE SOBER YOU CAN DO IT!